-With in-depth practical skills and an ability to apply research to businesses, candidates with a master’s degree are more likely to be considered for top management positions.
+With in-depth practical skills and an ability to apply higher level business expertise in a strategic HR management context, candidates with a master’s degree are more likely to be considered for top management positions.

-Obtaining a professional certification is one way that human resource professionals can stand out as experts in their field.
-Many of Washington’s top employers will look to certification, along with education, to distinguish between top applicants.
+Obtaining a professional certification is one more way that human resource professionals can stand out as experts in their field.
+Many of Washington’s top employers will look to certification, along with education, when deciding between top applicants.

 Eligibility is based upon an applicant’s previous education and experience.

 - SHRM-SCP (senior certified professional)

 - Associate Professional in Human Resources – International (aPHRi)

 - Professional in Human Resources – International (PHRi)

 - Senior Professional in Human Resources – International (SPHRi)